 LAMB is in northwest Bangladesh, about 320 km by road from Dhaka, the capital city.
 It is located in Dinajpur District.
 The area that LAMB serves for its community work lies within a circle around the main site of about 80 km.

 LAMB Hospital lies on the smaller direct route between Dinajpur and Rangpur cities, about 25 km east of Dinajpur and 40 km west of Rangpur.
 The hospital itself is in a rural setting, but the nearest town, Parbatipur lies only 2 km to the east.
 Parbatipur, a town of about 30,000 people, is well known in Bangladesh because of the railway.
 It is at a junction of north-south and east-west railway lines, and is also home to one of the biggest railway workshops in the country.

 Travel to LAMB from Dhaka is possible by either road or rail.
 By road, the journey takes typically 7-9 hours, mostly on major roads.
 There are direct trains from Dhaka to Parbatipur, either by day or overnight, with the journey taking 7-9 hours.
-Saidpur Airport is 20 minutes drive from LAMB, with private airlines flying 2-3 days per week.
+Saidpur Airport is 20 minutes drive from LAMB, with private airlines flying 8-10 flights per day.